harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 }
 ```

-Grab the `principalId` and assign the `Reader` role for the targeting Resource Group (the resource group where you’ve placed your Azure Key Vault instance) to that identity
+Grab the `principalId` and assign the `Reader` role for the targeting Resource Group (the resource group where you've placed your Azure Key Vault instance) to that identity

 ```bash
 az role assignment create